Bridgnorth Endowed School: The Lower and Middle Schools

 The curriculum followed throughout years seven, eight and nine (Key Stage 3 of the National Curriculum) includes the full range of National Curriculum subjects plus a second foreign language and PHSE.
 In years nine, ten and eleven (Key Stage 4 of the National Curriculum) all pupils follow an extended core curriculum allowing all pupils to experience a broad range of subject areas up to the age of sixteen as well as reflecting the requirements of the National Curriculum.
 All pupils in years seven to eleven are expected to wear the school uniform which includes a navy blue blazer with school badge and a house tie.
 They are extremely tough on your uniform.

 The Sixth Form

-Around 150 students attend the sixth form.
-AS and A2 subjects offered to 6th form students in years 12 and 13 include Art, Biology, Business Studies, Chemistry, Design, Drama and Theatre Studies, English Language, English Literature, French, Further Maths, geography, History, Information Technology, Maths, Music, Music Technology, Physical Education, Physics, Psychology, Religious Education, and Spanish.
-Year 12 students take four subjects at AS, and continue with three subjects at A2 in year 13.
-Sixth form pupils do not wear school uniform.
+There was a sixth form of 150 students until recent years.
+AS and A2 subjects offered to 6th form students in years 12 and 13 included Art, Biology, Business Studies, Chemistry, Design, Drama and Theatre Studies, English Language, English Literature, French, Further Maths, geography, History, Information Technology, Maths, Music, Music Technology, Physical Education, Physics, Psychology, Religious Education, and Spanish.
+Year 12 students took four subjects at AS, and continued with three subjects at A2 in year 13.
+Sixth form pupils did not need to wear school uniform.